MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 ## Clean up

-If you don’t intend to do more exercises, delete any resources that you no longer need.
+If you have finished exploring Microsoft Foundry, delete any resources that you no longer need.
 This avoids accruing any unnecessary costs.

 1. Open the **Azure portal** at [https://portal.azure.com](https://portal.azure.com) and select the resource group that contains the resources you created.
 1. Select **Delete resource group** and then **enter the resource group name** to confirm.
 The resource group is then deleted.